Why an Adventure to Green Spain?

 One year ago I began walking the Camino de Santiago and proceeded to walk about 700 miles across Spain in 35 days.
 That first day, crossing the Pyrenees on rocky footpaths in a blizzard with Francesca was one of the most challenging and memorable days of my life.
 There is no way to describe the feeling of walking every day, over mountains, deserts, in and out of towns, villages, cities, meeting people along the way.
 But most significant were the hundreds of hours walking alone, letting my mind wander over that boundless sea of memory.
 I realized as I walked, and particularly since I’ve returned “home” (since a pilgrimage never really ends) that we all make our own “Camino,” be it in struggle against the boss, the state, or simply the daily hustle to survive, love, to actualize our individual and collective dreams.
 So as we each wend our paths in this crazy life lets remember the millions who have walked, fought, and fallen before us so that we might rise up and struggle on.
 Buen Camino.
 Nathaniel Miller, Facebook, 2013.

 Maria escorted us to the church entrance so we could slip in to watch the last fifteen minutes of the 11 o’clock mass.
-At this part of the ceremony, a botafumeiro or incense container, sways the length of the church.
+At this part of the ceremony, a botafumeiro or incense container sways the length of the church.
 As the device swings overhead, the church fills will aromatic smoke.
-Maria said that in the early years of the church, around the 17th century, people lived there; it was a like a hotel.
-Since bathing was neither practical or desired, the space became quite ripe.
+Maria said that in the early years of the church, around the 17th century, people lived there; it was like a hotel.
+Since bathing was neither practical nor desired, the space became quite ripe.
 I guess the incense burner was the air freshener of yesteryear.
 The smoke was so pungent I had to step out temporarily as I began to sneeze, but Maria called us in as the monks hoisted the botafumeiro into the air.
 It was fun to watch it swing over our heads.

-In the afternoon, we took an one-hour ride to O Grove, a fishing town in western Galicia, along the Rias Baizas coastline.
+In the afternoon, we took a one-hour ride to O Grove, a fishing town in western Galicia, along the Rias Baizas coastline.
 We boarded a large catamaran and motored along the estuary to see shell-fish farming done on wooden rafts.
 One of the crew pulled the muscles and scallops, clinging to long ropes, out of the water for us to see.
-Afterwards, the crew served platters of mussels and bowls of shrimp, and to drink, champagne.
+Afterward, the crew served platters of mussels and bowls of shrimp, and to drink, champagne.

 For better views of the bay, I climbed the stairs to the second level.
 As lively music played, the Portuguese passengers broke out in dance, soon joined by the Americans.
 Seagulls swooped in circles around the boat as the dancers formed a line down the steps to the deck below and back up again.